ROTC, Air Force

 Professional Officer Course (POC)—The Advanced Course

 POC Enrollment is limited to those students who have been accepted for the course (generally upon successful completion of the summer Field Training).
 Individuals entering the POC must have a minimum of two academic years remaining in college as full-time students as an undergraduate.
 Upon completion, all POC students are obligated to accept a commission and enter active duty Air Force.

-Junior-year materials emphasize student involvement in learning and practicing management and leadership techniques.
+Junior-year materials emphasize student involvement in learning and practicing leadership and effective communication techniques.
 Senior-year materials cover national security policy and the Armed Forces as an integral element of society.
-Throughout the entire AFROTC curriculum, Leadership and management skills as they apply to a Junior officer in the Air Force are emphasized, and communication skills are stressed.
+Throughout the entire AFROTC curriculum, leadership and communication skills as they apply to a Junior officer in the Air Force are emphasized.